-NHCFBC has been in operation since the year 2010, actively fulfilling it’s mandate to provide help and assistance to people in need, on a global basis.
+NHCFBC has been in operation since the year 2010, actively fulfilling its mandate to provide help and assistance to people in need, on a global basis.
 NHCF has raised donations in support of victims of flood disaster in Pakistan, drought in Horn of Africa, typhoon in the Philippines.
-In 2015, NHCF has raised funds for Earthquake Victims in Nepal.
+In 2015, NHCF raised funds for Earthquake Victims in Nepal.
 The foundation has also raised funds for the benefit of 2016 Fort McMurry Wildfire Victims in Alberta, Canada.
-Some funds raised were channelled through OXFAM and through Canadian Red Cross Society, while NHCF has also directly involved in providing relief supports to victims of Nepal Earthquake.
+Some of these raised funds were channeled through OXFAM and through Canadian Red Cross Society, while NHCF members have also personally provided relief support to victims of Nepal Earthquake.

 - 2010 -2017 Kiwassa Neighbourhood House, Vancouver

 NHCF launched its first brunch program in collaboration with Kiwassa Neighbourhood House in May 2010, as part of its objective to alleviate poverty.
 By December 2016, about Five Thousand meals had already been served.

 This was a monthly support program where NCHF volunteers, in partnership with Kiwassa Neighbourhood Community Center, provided free meals to the local people at Hastings and Nanaimo Street at East Vancouver.

 - May 2015 Nepal Earthquake Victim Immediate Support